 - Build relationships with scholars in other disciplines, faculty, staff, and clinical preceptors.

 - Cultivate your professional skillset in leadership, problem-solving, community health, and innovation.

-- Make professional connections in the communities which you may practice in upon graduation.
+- Make professional connections in the communities in which you may practice post-graduation.

-For more information, please click through the menu tabs on the left hand side of this page.
+For more information, please click through the menu tabs on the right-hand side of this page.